 A tractor-trailer crash caused another pileup this week on a Pennsylvania interstate.
 This latest crash, which happened in the early morning hours on an icy I-81 near Scranton, involved eight tractor-trailers and three passenger vehicles.
 Authorities told WNEP news that a tractor-trailer jackknifed, causing the pileup just before 4 a.m.

 This truck crash in winter weather conditions comes on the heels of the fatal I-78 pile up this past weekend that killed three and injured more than 70 people.
 While these tragic truck crashes can happen anytime, there is definitely an increased risk over the winter months when icy and snowy conditions lead to slick roadways and decreased visibility.
 These dangerous weather conditions are common in and around the Wilkes-Barre/Scranton and Philadelphia areas, as well as throughout the state of Pennsylvania during the winter.

-The attorneys at Fellerman & Ciarimboli are all too familiar with the tragic consequences of snow/ice related tractor-trailer crashes and are currently litigating a case in federal court.
+The attorneys at Fellerman & Ciarimboli are all too familiar with the tragic consequences of a snow/ice related tractor-trailer crash and are currently litigating a case in federal court.
 This type of accident often means serious and sometimes fatal injuries for the victims and heartbreak for families of those involved.
 The attorneys at Fellerman Ciarimboli have spent their careers representing trucking accident victims, winning one of the largest tractor-trailer verdicts in the state of Pennsylvania with Gfroehrer v.
 Werner Enterprises, Inc. This is the type of legal experience you need when fighting against trucking companies and insurance companies.

 Truckers have a duty to drive safely in all weather conditions